Amic Energy: Financial indicators

-According to the 2020 results, Amic Ukraine achieved a turnover of 7.37 billion hryvnias (US$258.5 million) with a loss of 1.7 billion hryvnias (US$59.6 million), ranking 80th among the largest private companies in Ukraine (according to Forbes.ua) and 130th among all top companies in Ukraine (according to Business.Censor.net).
-Amic Ukraine also ranked 5th among Ukrainian petrol station networks in terms of the amount of taxes paid and 3rd in terms of the calculation of taxes paid per litre of fuel sold (according to the project "Rating.
+According to the 2020 results, Amic Ukraine achieved a turnover of ₴7.37 billion (€210.5 million) with a loss of ₴1.7 billion (€48.5 million), ranking 80th among the largest private companies in Ukraine (according to Forbes.ua) and 130th among all top companies in Ukraine (according to Business.Censor.net).
+Amic Ukraine also ranked 5th among Ukrainian petrol station networks in terms of the amount of taxes paid and 3rd in terms of the calculation of taxes paid per liter of fuel sold (according to the project "Rating.
 Business in official figures"), and it was the only network in the top 10 with a single legal entity.

-In September 2022, the chairman of the Tax Committee of the Verkhovna Rada, Danylo Hetmantsev, highlighted Amic Ukraine among the companies that increased the tax burden during the war.
+In September 2022, Danylo Hetmantsev, the chairman of the Tax Committee of the Verkhovna Rada, highlighted Amic Ukraine among the companies that increased the tax burden during the war.
+Based on the 2022 results, Amic Ukraine generated a turnover of ₴8.5 billion (€214.5 million) but incurred a loss of ₴3.5 billion (€88.3 million), placing it in 129th position among the largest companies in Ukraine (according to Business.Censor.net).
+Based on research from the energy publication Enkorr, in 2023, Amic Energy ranked third among Ukrainian fuel station networks in the transparency of personal income tax (PIT) payments and was in the top 3 for the tax burden per liter of fuel.
+In 2023, Amic Ukraine paid ₴1.5 billion (€33.8 million) in taxes, and in 2024 — ₴2.5 billion (€56.4 million).
+At the beginning of 2025, the head of the Verkhovna Rada Tax Committee, Danylo Hetmantsev, recognized Amic Energy with a letter of appreciation for being a diligent taxpayer based on its 2024 performance.